Gifted-s/Task_Tracker-Go/README.md

 # Task Tracker

-## This project allows you keep track of your tasks
+## This project allows you keep track of all your tasks